 Pork Tenderloin Recipe

-I’m always looking for new recipes and I found this one on a podcast from Whole Foods Market.
+I’m always looking for new recipes and I found this one for Pork Tenderloin with Lemon, Capers and Olives Recipe on a podcast from Whole Foods Market.
 It looked good and I liked the technique of cutting a pork tenderloin into pieces and then flattening them into cutlets similar to what you might do with chicken cutlets.

 It’s the first time I’ve ever prepared pork tenderloin this way and I will be trying this again.
 It’s a great alternative to grilling or roasting whole pork tenderloins.